Find Affordable College Courses

 Theater majors at KD Conservatory take out an average of $20,104 in student loans while working on their Associate Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $165.

-Out of the 34 schools in the United States that were part of this year’s ranking, New York Conservatory for Dramatic Arts landed the # 2 spot on the list.
-Located in the city of New York, New York Conservatory for Dramatic Arts is a private for-profit school with a small student population.
+The excellent associate degree programs at New York Conservatory for Dramatic Arts helped the school earn the #2 place on this year’s ranking of the best drama and theater arts schools in the United States.
+Located in the large city of New York, New York Conservatory for Dramatic Arts is a private for-profit college with a small student population.

 Theater majors at New York Conservatory for Dramatic Arts take out an average of $15,833 in student loans while working on their Associate Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $603.

-Out of the 34 schools in the United States that were part of this year’s ranking, American Musical and Dramatic Academy landed the # 3 spot on the list.
+You’ll join some of the best and brightest minds around you if you attend American Musical and Dramatic Academy.
+The school came in at #3 on this year’s Best Drama & Theater Arts Associate Degree Schools list.
 American Musical and Dramatic Academy is a small private not-for-profit school located in the large city of New York.

 Read full report on Drama & Theater Arts at American Musical and Dramatic Academy